 Every social media forum has its audience.
 So, distribute content depending on the audience of the platform.
 Cater to them with the right content.
 Track social engagement such as shares, likes, comments, reach, and the number of views.

 Create a thorough research outreach list.
 Create a database of journalists, media houses, online news portals, digital magazines, and newsletters.
 Send emails, make them personal, and explain how they benefit their readers.
 Craft an irresistible outreach pitch.

 Also, build cordial relationships with journalists.
 Network and connect.
 It pays off in the long term.

 The way to build credibility and authority is to be genuine.
 Creating a fake narrative will do more harm than benefit.
 Tell the story behind the brand, make it personal, and show behind the scenes, create a connection.
 It attracts the right people and repels irrelevant ones.

-Depending on the goals, track your KPIs.
-Whether it was brand awareness, site traffic, social media engagement, backlinks, or social interaction with journalists.
+Depending on the goals, track your KPIs, whether it is brand awareness, site traffic, social media engagement, backlinks, or social interaction with journalists.
 Track Google search console and analytics.
 Digital PR is not static.
 Hence the need to strategize new ideas.

-Digital PR works when it is backed by strategy, content ideation, execution, and the right mindset.
-It is a long-term game, stop looking for short-term gains.
+Digital PR works when it is backed by strategy, content creativity, execution, and the right mindset.
+It is a long-term game; stop looking for short-term gains.
 It is challenging but rewarding as well.

 Feel free to use images in our website by simply providing a source link to the page they are taken from.